Kungbib/kblab/README.md

 # KB data lab

-**Note:** This repository is under active development and is provided as-is
+**Note:** This repository is under active development, is not fully (or at all) functional, and is provided as-is

 ## About